mercedesb/dev-together/meetup_outline.md

 Technical and want to accelerate your promotion into management?
 Looking for low-commitment opportunities for guided mentorship practice?
 There are tons of new developers hungry for your perspective and feedback, come share your knowledge in a once monthly code review.

+## Audience
+- Recent college and bootcamp grads looking for their first job in development
+- Mid to senior level developers looking to improve their management and mentorship skills

 ## Structure
 - Once per month Meetup
 - No standing commitment to be Mentor/Mentee, more ad hoc and based on RSVPs